-Scott McLean, Chief Financial Officer of the Company, stated, "The Board of Directors has authorized this stock repurchase plan based on the strength of the Company's balance sheet and capital position.
+Scott McLean, Chief Financial Officer of the Company, stated, "The Board of Directors has authorized this stock repurchase plan based on the continued strength of the Company's balance sheet and capital position.
 We believe that a share repurchase plan is an important tool we can utilize to unlock additional value to our shareholders."

 Stock repurchases will be made periodically as permitted by securities laws and other legal requirements and will be subject to market conditions as well as other factors.
 Repurchases may be made in the open market, through block trades or otherwise, and in privately negotiated transactions.
 These purchases may be commenced or suspended at any time or periodically without prior notice.

 First South Bank has been serving the citizens of eastern and central North Carolina since 1902 and offers a variety of financial products and services, including a leasing company.
 Securities brokerage services are made available through an affiliation with an independent broker/dealer.
-The Bank operates through its main office headquartered in Washington, North Carolina, and has 26 full service branch offices.
+The Bank operates through its main office headquartered in Washington, North Carolina, and currently has 35 full service branch offices.

 First South Bancorp, Inc. may be accessed on its website at www.firstsouthnc.com.
 The Company's common stock symbol as traded on the NASDAQ Global Select Market is "FSBK".